To recreate a traditional design style

 National curriculum links:

-- To improve their mastery of Art and design techniques, including drawing, painting and sculpture with a range of materials [for example, pencil, charcoal, paint, clay]
+- To improve their mastery of Art and design techniques, including drawing, painting and A 3D (solid) piece of artwork. with a range of materials [for example, pencil, A black, crumbly drawing material made of carbon and often used for sketching…, paint, clay]

 - About great artists, architects and designers in history